Stash¶

 | Web UI | Username + password login | Prefix-scoped per user |

-| API | Bearer token | Prefix-scoped per token |
+| API | Bearer token or X-Auth-Token header | Prefix-scoped per token |

 Users (Web UI)¶